phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_26:

-1.26 I just installed phpMyAdmin in my document root of :abbr:`IIS (Internet Information Services)` but I get the error "No input file specified" when trying to run phpMyAdmin.
+1.26 I just installed phpMyAdmin in my document root of :term:`IIS` but I get the error "No input file specified" when trying to run phpMyAdmin.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is a permission problem.
 Right-click on the phpmyadmin folder and